 Is Soprano Ice hair removal permanent?

 There really is no such thing as permanent laser hair removal, no matter which laser, clinic or practitioner you choose.
-All types of laser hair removal should be thought of as long-term hair removal rather than permanent.
-The reason for this is that this treatment is not an exact science; the aim is to destroy the hair follicles over the course of your treatment however some may be damaged rather than destroyed and therefore it’s possible that hair may regrow at some point.
+All types of laser hair removal should be thought of as long-term hair removal rather than permanent hair removal.
+The reason for this is that this treatment is not an exact science; the aim is to destroy the hair follicles over the course of your treatment however some may be damaged rather than destroyed and therefore it’s possible for hair growth at some point due to the regrowth of the hair follicle.
 In my experience with patients and have had the treatment myself, results can last for years and years.
 Patients can have maintenance treatments if they notice any regrowth.

 Will all my hair go?